-Option A: Partners are needed to join Friday Conversation Classes for one hour from 10:00 to 11:00 a.m.
+Option A: Partners are needed to join Friday Conversation Classes for one hour from 11:00 a.m. to 12:00 noon.
 A UCAELI instructor facilitates the class, so no preparation or previous experience is needed.
 The classes meet in the Bishop Center.
-To register, please contact: email@example.com
+To register, please contact: firstname.lastname@example.org

 Option B: A one-on-one program called Cross Cultural Connections is coordinated through the UCONN Community Outreach department.
 In this program, volunteers will be matched with a UCAELI IEP student for a full semester to meet at times that are mutually arranged.
 Informal meetings usually take place once a week for an hour at various locations on campus.
 This is a good opportunity for people interested in language exchange.

 Those interested in this program can contact the coordinators of Cross Cultural Connections at: email@example.com

 Students between the ages of 13 and 17 live on campus during a four week English Study/Exploring Culture Program that takes place from mid-July to early August.
 This is a three-week summer program.

 The itinerary for this program changes each year.
 Partners are usually 13 to 17 years old.
 They may join classes, outdoor activities on campus and some local trips.
 UCAELI instructors facilitate all classes and activities.

 For questions contact Lena Dillman: